-The GRE (Graduate Record Examination) General Exam is a required test for most American graduate schools except for law schools, which require the GRE).
-The GRE consists of three multiple-choice sections, Quantitative, Analytical and Verbal, and an essay section called the Writing Assessment, which is taken separately.
+The GRE (Graduate Record Examination) General Exam is a required test for most American graduate schools except for law schools (which typically require the LSAT).
+The GRE consists of four multiple-choice sections (two Quantitative Reasoning and two Critical Reasoning) and an Analytical Writing section consisting of two essays.

 High-scorers typically spend over 40 hours preparing.

 The GRE has two unscored sections.
 One includes questions that are being tried out for use in future tests or are included to check consistency of scores across editions of the exam.
 This section will not be identified and could appear anywhere.
 The second unscored section is a research section that includes questions for ETS research purposes.
 This section will be identified and is always at the end of the exam.

 Analytical Writing Section: